vitormuuniz/nlw4-focus-and-move-yourself/README.md

 # Next Level Week 4 🚀

-##### To run this application you need to execute the following commands in backend and frontend directories:
+##### To run this application you need to execute the following commands in frontend directory:

-### 2. Frontend directory
     - yarn install;
     - yarn start;